Manipur High Court

 The Manipur High Court is the High Court of the state of Manipur, India.
-It was established in 25 March 2013, after making suitable amendments in the Constitution of India and North-Eastern Areas (Re-organisation) Act, 1971.
+It was established on 25 March 2013, after making suitable amendments in the Constitution of India and North-Eastern Areas (Reorganisation) Act, 1971.
 The seat of the High Court is at Imphal, the capital of Manipur.
 The first Chief Justice is Justice Abhay Manohar Sapre.
 Earlier, a bench of the Gauhati High Court used to have jurisdiction over the state of Manipur.